`

 This week's new recipe are these delicious and nutritious, fresh and zesty, raspberry, coconut, and vanilla chia puddings.

-They make the perfect breakfast or snack and are super quick and easy to prepare and have on hand in the fridge for when you're short on time.
+These puddings make for a perfect breakfast or snack and are incredibly quick and easy to prepare.
+You can keep them in the fridge for those moments when you're short on time.

-The fresh raspberries, lime zest, and juice create the perfect zingy combination that complements the sweet and creamy chia pudding so well.
+The combination of fresh raspberries, lime zest, and juice creates a zingy flavour that perfectly complements the sweetness and creaminess of the chia pudding.

-Chia seeds are also rich in protein, antioxidants, and omega-3, among other nutrients.
+Chia seeds are not only delicious but also rich in protein, antioxidants, and omega-3, among other nutrients.

-Feel free to make a big batch of chia pudding as it will store in the fridge for up to 5 days.
+Feel free to prepare a large batch of chia pudding, as it will stay fresh in the fridge for up to 5 days.

 Let me know if you try the recipe @gatherandfeast and feel free to ask any questions.